-The place names given in Table 4 can be divided into three groups, namely those for which cognate names have not been recognised by us (uncoloured), those that are questionable (dark grey), and those place names that we consider find their counterparts in New Zealand (light grey).
+The place names given in Table 4 can be divided into three groups, namely those for which cognate names have not been recognised by us (uncoloured), those that are questionable (dark grey), and those place names that we consider find their counterpart in New Zealand (light grey).
 We recognise a total of 22 cognate toponyms shared with New Zealand.
 Here the Hikuragi / Hi'ura'i marae on the island has been included with the main peak Hi'ura'i.
-A recast of Table 3 to show the new index for Mehetia Island is shown in Table 5.
-The index for Mehetia, based on a land area of 2.3 km2, jumps to an astonishing 9.6, way in excess for any other island or island group recorded by Crowe from the eastern Pacific.
+A recast of Table 3 toshow the new index for Mehetia Island is shown in Table 5.
+The index forMehetia, based on a land area of 2.3 km2, jumps to an astonishing 9.6, way in excess for any other island or island group recorded by Crowe from the eastern Pacific.
 This index of 9.6 is nearly double that of the index for Akiaki (5.38) in the Tuāmotus Archipelago, the highest index recorded by Crowe (2012, Table 3) for the entire eastern Pacific.
 The next highest index is for Vāhitahi (Tuāmotus Archipelago) at 3.6.
-In the case of the Society Islands the highest index recorded by Crowe (2012, Table 3) is for the island of Tahiti (Tahiti Nui and Tahiti Iti) is 0.11 (Table 5).
+In the case of the Society Islands the highest index recorded by Crowe (2012, Table 3) is for the island of Borabora at 0.59, while the island of Tahiti Iti) is 0.11 (Table 5).